TeacakeTech/staticpipes-core/docs/internal_model.md

 when source file B changes then both files A and B must be rebuilt.

 Dependencies are left up to each pipeline to handle.
-Generally the pipeline should build up dependency information during the prepare or build stage and cache it for use during the watch stage.
-During prepare and build stage a flag `current_info.watch` is set if watch will be called afterwards.
+Generally the pipeline should build up dependency information during the build stage and cache it for use during the watch stage.
+During build stage a flag `current_info.watch` is set if watch will be called afterwards.
 This means pipes can avoid doing any extra work tracking dependencies for the watch stage if it isn't going to be called.